dplacencia/k8s-rbac-example/README.md

 - Confirm that the Helm chart installed successfully and that all resources are created as expected.
 - Check the `kubectl logs` for any errors related to access permissions.
 - Verify that the Kubernetes contexts and permissions are correctly configured on your cluster.

+## Why Helm?
+Helm was chosen to streamline deployment, manage configurations across environments, and securely handle sensitive data like AWS RDS credentials.
+It enables easy parameterization for staging and production, ensures consistency, and supports scalability with minimal effort.